Modular invariants for real quadratic fields and Kloosterman sums: Introduction

 Our second result concerns the distribution of sums of the integrals of $j_m$ over the surfaces $\sF_A$ as the discriminant varies.
-The functions $j_m$ grow exponentially in the cusp, so we regularize the integrals as follows.
-For each $Y\geq 1$, let $\sF_{A,Y} = \sF_A \cap \{z : \im z \leq Y\}$.
-We define

-These real quadratic invariants are asymptotically related to products of class numbers of imaginary quadratic fields.
+The functions $j_m$ grow exponentially in the cusp, so we regularize\footnote{The published version of this paper uses a different regularization that we erroneously claimed was equivalent to the one given here using $\nu_A(z)$.
+See Section~\ref{sec:geom-inv} for an explanation of how these two regularizations differ.} the integrals using the function $\nu_A(z)$ defined in Section~\ref{sec:geom-inv}.

-\begin{theorem} For each positive odd fundamental discriminant $D$, let $D=dd'$ be any factorization into negative fundamental discriminants.
+\begin{theorem} For each positive fundamental discriminant $D$, let $D=dd'$ be any factorization into negative fundamental discriminants.
 Then for each $m\geq 1$ we have

 \end{theorem}

 \begin{remark} When $D=dd'$ is a factorization into positive discriminants, the left-hand side of \eqref{eq:main-thm-surf} is identically zero because $A\mapsto JA^{-1}$ reverses the orientation of the surface $\mathcal F_A$. \end{remark}